Why you need both SEO and PPC

 Text ads that appear on search engine results above organic search results.
 Search is great for getting a direct response, for example getting a user to visit a specific page on your site that directly relates to what they are searching for in that moment.

 Image or video/motion graphic ads that appear on various websites, blogs or YouTube pre-roll.
-Display is important for more awareness building.
+Display ads are inexpensive and are valuable for awareness building.
 Including video here is especially great for highlighting what is unique about your brand.

 Paid search online ads give you a better chance to show up for valuable keywords that you might not show up for organically (even if you do all the recommendations in the SEO chart above it can take sometimes weeks or months for your organic rank to change).
 On the display network you can go directly to your audience by targeting your ads to the sites they already go to.